-Why assess water stress?
+Why v assess water stress?

 A significant amount of water is consumed in the Group's WTE projects for the purpose of equipment cooling.
 The potential risk of prolonged drought or insufficient water supply poses a concern that could impact waste processing systems and disrupt normal operations.

-Methodology The Group assesses water stress by comparing the total water withdrawal to the available renewable surface and groundwater supply.
+The Group assesses water stress by comparing the total water withdrawal to the available renewable surface and groundwater supply.
 A higher risk of water stress suggests increased competition for freshwater resources among local users.

-8 Scenario applicability for physical climate risk assessments are referenced to various assessment tools, including Aqueduct Water Risk Atlas and Aqueduct Floods of Aqueduct 4.0 published by the WRI in 2023, and ThinkHazard! published by the Global Facility for Disaster Reduction and Recovery (GFDRR).
+Scenario applicability for physical climate risk assessments are referenced to various assessment tools, including Aqueduct Water Risk Atlas and Aqueduct Floods published by the WRI, and ThinkHazard! published by the Global Facility for Disaster Reduction and Recovery (GFDRR).

+Findings

-Findings Water Stress - By Percentage of Capital Investment in Projects
+Water Stress - By Percentage of Capital Investment in Projects